A loo with a view: restoring a Victorian Privy

 Original to the building of the house in the 1860's, the privy is a rare surviving example of its kind.
-Built to relieve members of the Thelluson family, who may otherwise have been caught short whilst in the gardens, it housed a simple wooden seat which had hole beneath it.
+Built for the relief of members of the Thelluson family who may otherwise have been caught short whilst in the gardens, it housed a simple wooden seat with a hole beneath it.
 This hole, covered by a trap door, extended to the back of the building so it could be accessed and cleaned out.

-Strictly for family use only, staff were responsible for cleaning out the excrement at night, using the 'night soil' to fertilize the garden.
+Strictly for family use, staff were responsible for cleaning out the excrement at night and used the 'night soil' to fertilise the garden.